tfarras/nodejs-deploy/README.md

 ## [Don’t run containers as root](https://medium.com/@mccode/processes-in-containers-should-not-run-as-root-2feae3f0df3b#:~:text=Containers%20are%20not%20trust%20boundaries,a%20container%20on%20your%20server.)

-It's really important to keep your process without security risks! **friends don’t let friends run containers as root!**
+It's really important to keep your process without security risks!

+**Friends don’t let friends run containers as root!**

 So, let's change few more lines in our `Dockerfile`: